ThanasisMattas/shortestpaths/README.md

 Regarding the k-shortest paths problem, *k* online replacement-paths searches are executed, following [*Yen*'s algorithm] with *Lawler*'s modification, while utilizing the developed bidirectional search with dynamic programming.
-[*Dijkstra*'s algorihtm] is used for the shortest path search and a modified *[Erdős-Rényi]* random graph model is introduced, controling the density and the topology of the graph.
-More specifically, the *small world* property is captured by the topology of the graph, resulting to more realistic representations.
+[*Dijkstra*'s algorithm] is used for the shortest path search and a modified *[Erdős-Rényi]* random graph model is introduced, controlling the density and the topology of the graph.
+More specifically, the *small world* property is captured by the topology of the graph, resulting in more realistic representations.

-The four supported methods for the k-shortest paths search are: <br />
+The four supported methods for the k-shortest paths search are:

 1. Yen + Dijkstra
 2. Lawler + Dijkstra
 3. Lawler + Bid.
 Dijkstra